nypava/Fidel/README.md

 ## What is Fidele / ፊደል ?

 **Fidele** is a tool that can change Amharic language that writen in English alphabet transformer to pure Amharic alphabet characters
- * Used in social medias specially on telegram
+ * It will be Used for socialmedias specially on telegram
 ## Dependencies
 * [Googletrans](https://py-googletrans.readthedocs.io)
 * [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance)